 Why Deflation Is Worse Than Inflation

 The opposite of deflation is inflation.
 Inflation is when prices rise over time.
 Both economic responses are very difficult to combat once entrenched because people's expectations worsen price trends.
 When prices rise during inflation, they create an asset bubble.
 This bubble can be burst by central banks raising interest rates.

 Former Fed Chairman Paul Volcker proved this in the 1980s.
 He fought double-digit inflation by raising the fed funds rate to 20%.
 He kept it there even though it caused a recession.
 He had to take this drastic action to convince everyone that inflation could actually be tamed.
 Thanks to Volcker, central bankers now know the most important tool in combating inflation or deflation is controlling people's expectations of price changes.

 The Rare Times When Deflation Is Good

 A massive, widespread drop in prices is always bad for the economy, but deflation in certain asset classes can be good.
 For example, there has been ongoing deflation in consumer goods, especially computers and electronic equipment.

 This isn't because of lower demand, but from innovation.
 In the case of consumer goods, production has moved to China, where wages are lower.
 This is an innovation in manufacturing, which results in lower prices for many consumer goods.
 In the case of computers, manufacturers find ways to make the components smaller and more powerful for the same price.
 This is technological innovation.
 It keeps computer manufacturers competitive.

 Japan: A Modern Example

 Japan's economy has been caught in a deflationary spiral for the past 30 years.
-It started in 1989, when the Bank of Japan raised interest rates and caused the housing bubble to burst.
-During that decade, the economy grew less than 2% per year as businesses cut back on debt and spending.
-Since Japan's culture discourages employee layoffs, an excess of workers decreased productivity.
-The Japanese people are also savers.
+It started in the late 1980s when Japan's housing bubble burst.
+Japanese people became savers.
 When they saw the signs of recession, they stopped spending and put away funds for bad times.
 They assumed that wages and prices will not rise, so it's better to save.
 Banks invested the extra funds in government debt instead of new business ventures.